denysdovhan/smart-home/docs/hardware.md

 ## Other Devices

-Another important devices is a smart car alarm.
+Another important device is a smart car alarm.
 I used [StarLine AS96 BT GSM GPS](https://starline-sales.eu/Car-Alarms/starline-as96-bt-gsm-gps) which is easily integrated with Home Assistant via built-in [StarLine integration](https://www.home-assistant.io/integrations/starline/).

-This alarm allows to start/stop engine, arm/disarm alarm, trigger horn remotely via Home Assistant.
+This alarm allows to start/stop the engine, arm/disarm the alarm, trigger horn remotely via Home Assistant.
 Primarily, I use this for tracking down my car and checking interior temperature right from Home Assistant.